Ashtamudi Lake: Tourism

 Ashtamudi lake is considered as the entrance to backwaters of Kerala.
-According to information provided by the District Tourism Promotion Council (DTPC), the estuary hosts over 50 houseboats.
+According to information provided by the District Tourism Promotion Councils (DTPC), the estuary hosts over 50 houseboats.
 The presence of these houseboats, along with associated tourism activities, supports the livelihoods of hundreds of households within the estuary shore community.

 A variety of tourism packages are available, connecting all the backwater cities of Kerala, including Kollam, Alappuzha, Kumarakam, Kottayam, and Kochi.
 Houseboats typically follow a specific navigation path, starting from the Kollam KSWTD boat jetty via National Waterway 3 to Munroe Island.

 Munroe island in an ideal spot where one can see the coir retting process, coir weaving, fishing, prawns feeding, migratory bird watch, narrow canals and waterways, coconut farms on the lake shore, lagoons, mangrove plants.
 Sambranikodi Island at the southern tip of Ashtamudi Lake in Kollam has been seeing a rise in tourist flow of late.
 This is a narrow patch of land popped up a few years ago in the Ashtamudi Lake about 350m away from the Sambranikodi coast and it became a complete isle after soil dredged for the construction of the national highway was dumped in the backwaters.

 Currently, it is estimated that nearly 25,000 tourists visit the estuary each year.
-The prestigious President Trophy Boat Race (Vallam kali), held annually on November 1st in the Estuary, commemorating the day Kerala State was created, serves as a major attraction.
+The prestigious President Trophy Boat Race (Vallam kali), held annually on November 1 in the Estuary, commemorating the day Kerala State was created, serves as a major attraction.